 Crouching Lion is a short but epic hike in Oahu that ends with a panoramic view of the mountains and jungle at Kahana Bay.
-I’ve done this hike a bunch of times and it’s one of my favorites.

 The 20-30 minute hike on a dirt trail takes you up the side of a steep hill.
 You’ll be exhausted and panting on the way up, but the trail to the first viewpoint isn’t dangerous at all.

 Elevation gain is only about 200 feet, but it feels like more because the distance is so short.
 Just remember to bring some water.